FusionAuth/fusionauth-load-tests/README.md

 ./setup.sh --url https://[your.fusionauth.url] --key [your-api-key]
 ```

-⚠️ If your `Default` tenant ID is different from what the script expects, you may get a `400` response code when running the script.
-In this case, get the ID from your `Default` tenant and pass that in with the `--tenant` flag.
+⚠️ If your `Default` tenant Id is different from what the script expects, you may get a `400` response code when running the script.
+In this case, get the Id from your `Default` tenant and pass that in with the `--tenant` flag.

 If the script was successful, you should see a new **FusionAuthLoadTesting** Application in your FusionAuth instance's Admin portal.